 And it’s exactly the same with car designs.
 Look at 1960s sports cars and there’s likely curvature to their lines, bulbousness to their flanks and charming simplicity with wire-spoked wheels.
 As that decade morphed into the next, curves and femininity gave way to angles, sharp creases and outrageous proportions – think early Lamborghini Countach and Lotus Esprit, two of the wedgiest wedges ever to make it into production.
 Then the 1980s brought big spoilers, extended arches and black rubber addenda that made everything beefy.
 Porsche 930, later Countach, DeTomaso Pantera – all cars that ended up getting the wide-boy treatment for a decade that came to define utter excess.

 Ferrari’s designs remained resolutely unsullied throughout these times, its chosen stylist Pininfarina creating some of the most glamorous and drop-dead gorgeous shapes in motoring history.
 And then, like a sledgehammer square between the eyes, at the 1984 Paris Motor Show the covers were whipped off the Testarossa – surely the most 80s supercar there ever was.
 And, like so many things of that era, it’s enjoying something of a second wind after being left unloved for too many years.
-A poster car for a generation, its impact on popular culture cannot be overstated and we can trace the lineage of Ferrari’s front-engined V12 GT cars right back to it, the most impressive of which is right here on these pages, the new
+A poster car for a generation, its impact on popular culture cannot be overstated and we can trace the lineage of Ferrari’s front-engined V12 GT cars right back to it, the most impressive of which is right here on these pages, the new 812 Superfast.

 They both represent the pinnacle of Ferrari’s series production cars in their respective eras and they’re here together, not for a showdown or a ‘which one is best’ comparison, but rather a celebration of 12-cylinder Maranello magic.
 And, well, any excuse.

-As the most extreme series production Ferrari yet (no, we don’t classify the Enzo or LaFerrari as such), the 812 Superfast is the replacement to the F12berlinetta, itself no shrinking violet, served with a sprinkling of Tdf – the limited edition, track-focussed F12.
+As the most extreme series production Ferrari yet (no, we don’t classify the Enzo or LaFerrari as such), the 812 Superfast is the replacement for the F12berlinetta, itself no shrinking violet, served with a sprinkling of Tdf – the limited edition, track-focussed F12.
 I challenge anyone who’s ever driven a standard F12 in anger to accuse it of lacking excitement or scare-yourself-stupid performance credentials – it’s a stunning machine with multiple personality disorder and a propensity to fishtail its way down any road, in any gear, even with all the traction control systems switched on.

 The nomenclature is a return to Ferrari simplicity – eight for 800 horsepower (in metric, at least), 12 for a dozen cylinders.
 In real money that means 789bhp, which is frankly a ludicrous reservoir for anyone to tap into, although it’s par for the course as science and engineering continue to mesh to the point that power is forced into submission by trick aerodynamics and control systems that calculate physical forces in times so short it could be measured in atoms, making adjustments to a car’s composure to keep machine, occupant and bystander in one piece.
 Purists might bemoan the intervention of computers and ‘electronic nannies’ but if you want these sorts of numbers then they’re entirely necessary, even for the most skilled drivers.

-Visually it’s still a sucker punch and the 512, which was introduced as a mid-life refresh model in 1991 is, to my eyes at least, a brilliantly executed update to a flawed design.
+Visually it’s still a sucker punch and the 512, which was introduced as a mid-life refresh of the Testarossa in 1991 is, to my eyes at least, a brilliantly executed update to a flawed design.
 It’s smoother round the edges, more cohesive yet still undoubtedly a Testarossa.
 Its production span lasted only three years, during which time 2,261 were made, before the ungainly (some might say ugly) F512 M replaced it – a final hurrah for the magnificent flat-12 mounted amidships.
 Since then, Ferrari’s 12-cylinder range-toppers have all featured engines up front; a return steered by former CEO, Luca di Montezemolo, who wanted to go back to the company’s grand touring (as opposed to bona fide supercar) roots.

 The 512 TR (yes, those letters do stand for what you think) addressed a number of the mechanical issues the Testarossa had been blighted with since birth, namely a much easier-to-use transmission with a single-plate clutch, quicker steering, better brakes and revised dampers for improved handling.
 Most important of all, though, was the slight repositioning of the engine and gearbox, which gave it an improved centre of gravity and generally made it more pleasant to drive.
 As for the engine, it too came in for some tweaks resulting in more power and torque (428bhp and 362lb ft respectively) and better performance with the zero-to-hundred sprint achievable in 4.8 seconds and a top end of 314kph, so it’s hardly a slouch even by today’s standards.

 Unlike those unmistakable exterior looks, the TR’s cabin, like the ’84 Testarossa’s, is conventional to the point of being a bit dull.
 You sit in a relatively normal position on normal looking seats.
 There’s a sense of space, there is excellent visibility all round, and there’s usable storage for all the paraphernalia one might need for a continental crossing.
 The pedals are offset, although not severely, and the orange on black instruments scream “80s Fiat” but are perfectly readable.
-And then there’s the evocative open gate shifter with its slender lever and black knob, tilted gently towards the driver – there’s nothing quite like that.
+And then there’s the evocative open gate shifter with its slender lever and black knob, tilted gently towards the driver – there’s nothing quite like it.

-A polar opposite the 812 Superfast takes physical complexity to absurd extremes.
+A polar opposite, the 812 Superfast takes physical complexity to absurd extremes.
 The F12 looked far-fetched, although there was a harmony to the swoops, scoops and ducts that peppered its bodywork, but its replacement has opinion sharply divided.
 Is it beautiful?
 Perhaps white with black wheels isn’t the best colour combination for showing off its shape but it’s hard to imagine it having the same cultural longevity that the Testarossa enjoys.
 From nose to tail, though, there is purposefulness – every single line serves an aerodynamic purpose with air channelled in, out, shake it all about.
 You can follow the trajectory with your eyes, visualising the airflow as though you were in a wind tunnel, so while it ain’t exactly pretty, it does look devastatingly efficient and the rear end is at least better resolved than the odd lines of the F12’s rump.

 Inside there’s drama aplenty.
 Where the TR is all functional minimalism, the newcomer looks fussy and over-styled in parts, and the band of contrasting yellow on the dashboard’s leather cladding is horribly reflective in the windscreen.
 The instruments are high tech, TFT displays that would have looked like the product of a wild, sci-fi imagination back when the Testarossa was conceived, and they’re remarkably clear, concise and configurable.
 You can never have too much information at your disposal in a car putting down nearly 800bhp, after all.